peterlu/linux_latex_setup/README.md

 Setup instructions for starting with a bare-metal machine and setting up Linux, LaTeX, Eclipse and git

+# Install Linux

-# 1. Install Linux Mint xfce edition
+## Linux Mint 17 Qiana, XFCE edition

+Based on Ubuntu 14.04 LTS, but with fewer kernel updates; XFCE desktop is fast, easy to use, widespread.

-# 2. Run updates and restart.
+# Run updates and restart.

-# 3. Synaptic package manager
+# Synaptic package manager

 Install the following packages

 + git
 + pcmanfm
 + alacarte

 -----------------------

 + nfs-common
 + laptop-mode-tools
 + powerstat